cagov/innovation-hub.ca.gov/docs/pages/content-design/recommended-reading.md

 ### Plain language

-[Plainlanguage.gov](https://www.plainlanguage.gov/)is a great resource for how to use plain language.
+[Plainlanguage.gov](https://www.plainlanguage.gov/) is a great resource for how to use plain language.
 It’s maintained by the US federal government.
 Their site also includes [examples of plain language](https://www.plainlanguage.gov/examples/) in action.

 The [Plain English Lexcion](https://clearest.co.uk/wp-content/uploads/2021/09/Plain_English_LEXICON_June_2011.pdf) has 2,700 substitutions for complex words.
 Some may be specific to British English.